-Hello there.
 I’m a culture journalist: a writer of profiles, features, and unauthorized history.
 My favorite stories to read and write are those I just can’t shut up about—so please bear with me.
-The most important work I’ve done, and the most fun I’ve ever had, is my forthcoming book, Hothouse: The Art of Survival and the Survival of Art at America’s Most Celebrated Publishing House, Farrar, Straus, & Giroux.
-A sweeping, slightly tweedy and slightly tawdry cultural history of late twentieth-century literary New York through the lens of one extraordinary book publisher, it comes out on August 6, 2013 from Simon & Schuster, and I hope it’s as exciting to read as it was to work on.
+The most important work I’ve done, and the most fun I’ve ever had, is my book, Hothouse: The Art of Survival and the Survival of Art at America’s Most Celebrated Publishing House, Farrar, Straus, & Giroux.
+A slightly tweedy and slightly tawdry cultural history of late twentieth-century literary New York through the lens of one extraordinary publisher, it’s out in paperback this summer from Simon & Schuster, and I hope it’s as exciting to read as it was to work on.

 Born in Kishinev, Moldova but quickly removed to ungentrified Brooklyn, N.Y., I graduated from Columbia University with both a Bachelor’s in English and a Master’s in journalism.
 After putting in my time checking facts and listing events at New York magazine, I became a contributing editor, covering books, theater, and the publishing beat for a culture section reinvented under Adam Moss.
-At New York, where I still put in time every week, I’ve interviewed hundreds of characters, ranging from Mel Brooks to Harvey Fierstein, Jonathan Lethem to Elie Wiesel (and those are just the Jews).
-I’ve written features on vital subjects (Jonah Lehrer’s fall, a publishing industry in crisis, the glut of highbrow self-help), and profiled defining writers at length: Joan Didion, Toni Morrison, Tom Wolfe, Eric Bogosian, and Claire Messud (the last alongside her book-critic husband and two yappy dogs).
+At New York, where I write weekly online and regularly in print, I’ve interviewed hundreds of characters, ranging from Mel Brooks to Harvey Fierstein, Jonathan Lethem to Elie Wiesel (and those are just the Jews).
+I’ve written features on vital subjects (Jonah Lehrer’s fall, a publishing industry in crisis, the glut of highbrow self-help), and profiled defining writers at length: Joan Didion, Toni Morrison, Tom Wolfe, Harper Lee, and Claire Messud.
 I’ve also played pundit for The New York Times; written on foreign drinking etiquette and wild Central Park for Condé Nast Traveler; reviewed Michael Chabon in a 400-word sentence for GQ; shivered in Lionel Shriver’s London apartment for Elle; and plumbed the connection between my grandfather, clumsy bears, and Russian chocolates for an anthology titled Made in Russia.
-A New York lifer, I now live with my wife in gentrified Brooklyn.
+A New York lifer, I now live with my wife and son in gentrified Brooklyn.